Alternative Methods for Aadhaar Verification When OTP Fails

 Be Aware of Specific Service Requirements

 Different service providers (like banks, telecom companies, or government departments) might have slightly different procedures or preferred methods for Aadhaar verification.
 For example, one bank might prefer biometric verification, while another might accept a QR code scan.
-It’s always a good idea to check with the specific service provider beforehand about their exact requirements.
+It is always advisable to check with the specific service provider beforehand about their exact requirements.
 This way, you can prepare the necessary documents or be ready for the correct verification method, saving you time and effort.

 FAQs